In Conversation With

 Joining Christian Dior under the helm of John Galliano in Paris in 2010 to design silks and prints.
-Having my Erotic tapestry “Nile Gym” featured in T Magazine last summer.
-My first solo exhibition last October in Beirut at Tawlet which coincided with the first day of the Revolution that Lebanon has been going through since.
+Having my Erotic tapestry ‘Nile Gym’ featured in T Magazine last summer.
+Also, my first solo exhibition last October in Beirut at Tawlet, which coincided with the first day of the revolution that Lebanon has been going through since.

-If you could own any piece of art, regardless of the price, what would you select and why?
+If you could own any piece of art, regardless of the price, what would you choose?

-I would go for two artworks that I absolutely love : a gazelle shaped bar cabinet in gilt bronze , called “Mouflon de Pauline” by Francois Xavier Lalanne for its playful functionality, sophistication paying tribute to Nature, the ultimate source of inspiration.
-Secondly it would be a painting of Henri Matisse “Le Cafe arabe” for it’s ravishing colour palette and the lasting memory it has left in my heart when I first saw it at the Hermitage museum in Saint Petersburg years ago.
+I would go for two artworks that I absolutely love: a gazelle shaped bar cabinet in gilt bronze called ‘Mouflon de Pauline’ by Francois-Xavier Lalanne for its playful functionality and sophistication paying tribute to nature, the ultimate source of inspiration.
+Secondly it would be a painting of Henri Matisse called ‘Le Cafe Arabe’ for its ravishing colour palette and the lasting memory it has left in my heart since I first saw it at the Hermitage museum in Saint Petersburg years ago.

 I would invite Louis IX also known as Saint Louis for the novel of his battles in Egypt during the crusades.
-Antoine de Saint Exupery for his curiosity without borders and oniric eye on the world beautiful depicted in my childhood’s favorite book called “Le petit Prince”.
+Antoine de Saint Exupery for his curiosity without borders and oniric eye on the world beautiful depicted in my childhood’s favourite book called “Le petit Prince”.
 Alexander the Great for his erotic and spiritual escape in Siwa.
-Jacques Majorelle for his passion dedicated to the colors of Africa.
-The exquisitely exuberant Queen Cleopatra for a touch of glam and finally Dalida for the party afterward!
+Jacques Majorelle for his passion dedicated to the colours of Africa.
+The exquisitely exuberant Queen Cleopatra for a touch of glam and finally Dalida for the party afterwards!